 In this Article

-- What is cholescintigraphy?
+- What is cholescintigraphy (HIDA scan)?

-- How is cholescintigraphy done?
+- How is cholescintigraphy (HIDA scan) done?

-- What are the limitations of cholescintigraphy?
+- What are the limitations of cholescintigraphy (HIDA scan)?

-- What alternatives are there to cholescintigraphy?
+- What alternatives are there tocholescintigraphy (HIDA scan)?

-How are the results of cholescintigraphy used?
+What are the limitations of cholescintigraphy (HIDA scan)?

 Get the latest treatment options.